lyonritchie/mollythefiddler/_sections/home.md

 background-color: null
 include: sections/section.html
 ---
-Molly is an active Irish fiddler in Ohio and Western Pennsylvania, primarily influenced by the Donegal tradition.
+Molly is an active Irish fiddler in Western Pennsylvania and Ohio, primarily influenced by the Donegal tradition.

 She plays with or without accompaniment and performs as a member of bands Pittsburgh Irish Fiddlers and Geese in the Bog, appearing at venues and institutions for both public and private events.